Why is Event Visibility Important in Marketing

 If you know when an event that impacts your business is occurring, then you know customers will be out there searching for a product or service like yours in the lead-up to this event.
 Some of the best results we saw in PredictHQ’s testing was simply increasing our share of voice at the right time before competitors knew what was happening.

 When did we know when to start increasing ad spend?
-By using the event Signals feature to calculate the average lead time of when people started to book relative to the event.
+By using the API to calculate the average lead time of when people started to book relative to the event.
 For example, 16 days out from a major sporting event is when 65% of transactions for that date occurred.

 With PredictHQ, event visibility becomes easier to manage and a key marketing tool which can: